sharetribe/flex-docs/src/docs/introduction/introducing-flex/index.md

 [Sharetribe Web Template](/introduction/getting-started-with-web-template/)
-is a web template that implements a full-feature marketplace experience powered by Flex.
+is a web template that implements a full-feature marketplace experience powered by Sharetribe.
 The template can be configured to three types of marketplaces out of the box:

 - a rental marketplace with daily or nightly bookings